karnkaul/CPP17/README.md

 1. Fork the repository in into your own account
 1. Follow **Build Sample** to ensure project works
 1. Replace with your source code and CMake files

+## GitHub CI
+All GitHub related files are in `.github`:
+1. `workflows/ci.yml` sets up the overall workflow; edit the `on:` sections to adjust automated build triggers
+1. `CI/pre-build.sh` sets up the build environment; optionally pass "TRUE" to also install `clang` and `llvm`
+1. `CI/build-config.sh` builds the config passed as the first argument (`Release` if empty); pass "TRUE" as the second argument to use `/usr/bin/clang++`

+## GitHub Branch Protections
+In repository settings, select "Branches" and set up protections for branch wildcards to enable:
+1. Prevention of branch deletions / force pushes
+1. Require status checks to pass
+	1. After a CI Action has run, it will appear as an option here (to be selected as "Required")